COMBINE-lab/cuttlefish/README.md

 The current directory is set as the default working directory.
 - A soft maximum memory-limit `m` (in GB) can be provided to trade-off the RAM usage for faster execution time;
 this will only be adhered to if the provided limit is at least the minimum required memory for Cuttlefish, determined internally.
-- No memory-usage restriction can be imposed using `unrestrict-memory`, trading off RAM usage for faster execution time.
+- Memory-usage restrictions can be lifted by using `unrestrict-memory`, trading off extra RAM usage for faster execution time.

 Cuttlefish 1 specific arguments are set as following.